medimarket.com logo

 Treating Leg Ulcers with Softlaser – How to Support Healing at Home?

-There has been an open wound on your lower leg for months that just won't heal.
-You dress it, care for it, visit doctors — and still it doesn't close.
-If this sounds familiar, you're not alone.
-Leg ulcers are one of the most stubborn types of chronic wounds and they seriously reduce quality of life.
+An open wound has been sitting on your lower leg for months and simply won’t heal.
+You dress it, care for it, visit doctors — and it still doesn’t close.
+If this sounds familiar, you’re not alone.
+A leg ulcer is one of the most stubborn forms of chronic wounds and dramatically reduces quality of life.
 The good news: softlaser therapy can give healing a new boost.
+Another home modality is the neuromuscular stimulator (EMS/FES) — detailed protocol: Treating leg ulcers with neuromuscular stimulation.

 Scars | Wounds